nvaws/saa-c03/SAA-Lab01.md

 Creating the Web Server

 * Name: MyWebServer
-* Amazon Machine Image: "Amazon Linux 2" (this should be already selected)
+* Amazon Machine Image: "Amazon Linux 2"
 * Instance Type: t2.micro
 * Key Pair: Create a new Key Pair -> Key pair name: mykey, leave the rest as default and click on Create Key pair.

 In the Network Settings section, edit and fill the below values
 * VPC: Lab-vpc
 * Subnet: Select one of your Public Subnets
-* Firewall (security groups): Select existing security group -> LnxWebSG
+* Firewall (security groups): Select existing security group -> OpenWebSG

 Configure storage: Leave everything as it is.